Chelsea Cebara's Weed Sexuality Has Gravity

 Chelsea Cebara (00:01):

 It’s in the stitching of Seattle, the undercurrent of vice, the undercurrent of anti-authoritarianism.
 You may know this, the famous story about the seamstresses in Seattle.
-Okay.
-There was a census done, I forget exactly when, or late 1800s, uh, in Seattle and they, um, asked for, you know, gender and occupation and there were, I don’t know the exact number, but there’s a huge number of women listed as seamstress and in all of Seattle there was one sewing machine.
-Um, of course this is because a lot of men came through here and on their way up to Alaska and there was this all kind of like pioneer traffic and everything like that.
-And so the sex work was very, it was very profitable here.
-And, so it started from the beginning, from the very beginning, we have had, um, a lusty relationship with the more illicit sides of sexuality and also not caring that that’s known.
-You know, we’re like, yeah.
-Seattle’s a kinky city.
+There was a census done, I forget exactly when, in the late 1800s, in Seattle and they asked for gender and occupation and there were, I don’t know the exact number, but a huge number of women listed as seamstress and in all of Seattle there was one sewing machine.
+Of course, this is because a lot of men came through here on their way up to Alaska, and there was all kind of pioneer traffic and everything like that.
+And so, the sex work was very profitable here.
+And, so it started from the very beginning, we have had a lusty relationship with the more illicit sides of sexuality and also not caring that that’s known.
+We’re like, yeah, Seattle’s a kinky city.

 Alex Halperin (01:16):

 And I’m Donnell Alexander.

 This is a special episode of the WeedWeek podcast.
 You can subscribe to our free Canada and California newsletters, as well as my original WeedWeek newsletter on weedweek.net.
 And you can find us on Twitter and Instagram @weedweeknews, subscribe and review or like our show on Spotify, Apple Podcasts, Pocket Casts, or any of the other popular platforms.

 Donnell Alexander (01:42):

 Our episode is special in that in 2018 I sat down with one of my favorite Seattle mothers, Chelsea Cebara, cofounder of the celebrated brand Velvet Swing.
 And you know what kind of cannabis products Velvet Swing makes Alex?